December 2-12, 2021

 This devised production invites us to grapple with the long history of ableism in Austin, in Texas and in the United States.
 It demands that we answer that history, accepting a kind of responsibility to those who came before.
 Finally, it asks us to care for their memory and in that caring, dream a more just future.

 - Join us for Crip Conversations, Texas Center for Disability Studies’ monthly speaker series.
-At this event, members of our core creative team will discuss our work in building accessible rehearsal and production practices, and share practice-based exercises for incorporating accessibility into disability-justice and performance-based work.
+At this event, members of our core creative team will discuss our work in building accessible rehearsal and production practices, and share practice-based exercises for incorporating accessibility into disability justice and performance work.

-- Join us for our talkback at 2:00 PM on December 4, featuring disability studies scholars in conversation with our ensemble.
+- Join us for our talkback at 2:00 PM on December 4, featuring disability activists and scholars in conversation with our ensemble.

 kin • song: ode to disability ancestors is produced through generous support from The University of Texas at Austin College of Fine Arts Diversity Committee.